How to Add Social Media Icons to an Email Signature

 Dissecting a top TikTok creator's income reveals that it's less about viral luck and more about strategic business-building.
 Their total earnings are a mosaic pieced together from the Creator Fund, high-value brand sponsorships, affiliate commissions, and their own products.
 By analyzing their full digital footprint - from their on-platform content to their off-platform links - you can get a remarkably clear picture of their success.

 As you build your own content strategy, remember that consistent performance is the backbone of every monetization stream.
 We built Postbase to make that consistency easier for creators and social media managers to handle across all platforms, including TikTok and Reels.
 With our visual calendar and easy scheduling, you can reliably plan and publish the content that builds your loyal audience, which gives you more time to create.
-Seeing clear analytics on what's working also gives you the hard data you need to show potential brand partners exactly what you're worth.
+Seeing clear analytics on what's working also provides the hard data you need to show potential brand partners exactly what you're worth.

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.